eProsima/Integration-Service/README.md

 * `systems`: Specifies which middlewares will be involved in the communication process, allowing to configure them individually.

-  Some configuration parameters are common for all the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
+  Some configuration parameters are common for all of the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
 To see which parameters can be tuned for a certain middleware, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of `https://github.com/eProsima/<MW_NAME>-SH`.